Beijing sees drop in virus cases as Brazil passes 1 million

 Brazil's Health Ministry said the total number of cases had risen by more than 50,000 from the previous day.
 President Jair Bolsonaro still downplays the risks of the virus after nearly 50,000 fatalities in three months, saying the impact of social isolation on Brazil's economy could be more deadly.

+South Africa continues to loosen lockdown measures under economic pressure, despite reporting nearly 4,000 more COVID-19 cases on Saturday.
+Casinos, beauty salons and sit-down restaurant service are among the latest permitted activities as the country eases one of the world's strictest lockdowns.
+South Africa has about 30% of the virus cases on the African continent, or more than 87,000.

-South Africa and Ethiopia say they are recommending the limited use of the commonly available steroid dexamethasone for all COVID-19 patients on ventilators or supplementary oxygen.
+South Africa and Ethiopia both said they are recommending the limited use of the commonly available steroid dexamethasone for all COVID-19 patients on ventilators or supplementary oxygen.
 In a British trial, the drug was shown to significantly improve survival chances for the most seriously ill.

 Britain lowered its coronavirus threat level one notch, becoming the latest country to claim it's getting a national outbreak under control.

-Prime Minister Boris Johnson's government says it will announce next week whether it will ease social distancing rules that say people should remain 2 metres (6 1/2 feet) apart.
-Business groups are lobbying for that to be cut to 1 metre (3 feet) to help restart the country's economy.
+Prime Minister Boris Johnson's government said it would announce next week whether it will ease social distancing rules that say people should remain 2 metres (6 1/2 feet) apart.
+Business groups are lobbying for the distance to be cut to 1 metre (3 feet) to make it easier to restart the U.K.'s economy.

-While many stores in Britain have reopened, pubs, hotels and restaurants won't be allowed to restart until July 4 at the soonest.
+While many stores in Britain have reopened, pubs, hotels and restaurants won't be allowed to resume serving customers until July 4 at the soonest.
 Proposals to allow them to reopen safely include pubs having people order pints using phone apps rather than going to the bar.

-The U.K. has suffered Europe's deadliest coronavirus outbreak, with more than 42,000 confirmed fatalities
+The U.K. has Europe's highest and the world's third-highest official death toll from the pandemic, with more than 42,500 virus-related fatalities reported as of Saturday.

+Italy, which for a time this spring had the most coronavirus cases and deaths in the world, continued receiving confirmation that the worst had receded.

+Pope Francis welcomed doctors and nurses from the Lombardy region, Italy's Italy's financial and industrial capital and the centre of its outbreak, to the Vatican on Saturday to thank them for their work and sacrifice.

 Meanwhile, Germany reported the country's highest daily increase in virus cases in a month after managing to contain its outbreak better than comparable large European nations.